Ankr-network/ankr-docs/docs/staking/liquid-staking/oracles/oracles-api.md

 ### Workflow

-To explain how the oracle works, let's show what happens when we request price of aBNBc in BUSD.
+To explain how the oracle works, let's show what happens when we request price of aBNBc in USD (BUSD).

 Before we dive into the example, you should know two things:
 * Since there is no direct pair aBNBc-BUSD on PancakeSwap, the price is calculated via 2 pairs — aBNBc-BNB and BNB-BUSD — which is done automatically, without additional user interaction.
 The user just asks the oracle for the price of aBNBc in BUSD.